ngoviet/camera-card-ha/docs/rolling-back.md

 - Open your Home Assistant instance and navigate to `HACS` in the sidebar
 - Choose "Frontend"
-- Click on "Advanced Camera Card"
+- Click on "Camera Card HA"
 - Click on the "Three dots menu"
 - Choose "Redownload"
 - Select the version you wish to change to